-- you have to go to lots of healthcare appointments
+- You have to pay for travel to go to lots of healthcare appointments

-- you have to spend lots of time in hospital
+- You spend lots of time in hospital

 Benefits you could get

-Under the Equality Act 2010, a disability is: 'a physical or mental impairment which has a substantial and long-term (i.e. has lasted or is likely to last for at least 12 months) adverse effect on a person's ability to carry out normal day-to-day activities.'
+Under the Equality Act 2010, a disability is: ‘a physical or mental impairment that has a substantial and long-term (i.e. has lasted or is likely to last for at least 12 months) negative effect on a person’s ability to carry out normal daily activities.’

 This means that if you have severe asthma you may be entitled to a wide range of disability-related financial support, including benefits, tax credits, payments, grants and concessions.

 The main disability and sickness benefits are: